 What to do

-Don't be tricked into giving out any personal information.
-Keep in mind that you will never be emailed by a legitimate bank, retailer or another service provider to confirm your personal information, financial details or password.
-This is called "phishing", and you should not reply or click any links in the email.
-Instead, report it to the ACCC and include the email or a screenshot.
+A legitimate bank, retailer or other service provider will never ask you to confirm your personal information, financial details or password via text or email.
+This is called "phishing", and you shouldn't reply or click any links in the email or message.
+Instead, report it to the ACCC and contact your bank.

 Mystery shopper scams